slamice/wri/hipsters/chapter03.md

-Renee and I walked back to our makeshift apartment when we saw a light was on a block back.
+Renee and I were walking back to our makeshift apartment when we saw a light was on a block back ((ahead of us)).
 Since we moved in we haven't said hi to Jack and his friends.
 I hadn't seen him since the dance party i saw him at.
 It was fairly uninteresting.

 "We should at least stop by to visit them."

 "I mean maybe Jack but that's it.
-Just avoid Andy.
+Just avoid Andrew.
 Why am I supposed to see him?"

 "Because he's still my friend-" she said, stammering.